 Home health care is allowing the patient and their family to maintain dignity and independence.
 According to the National Association for Home Care, there are more than 7 million individuals in the United States in need of home health care nurse services because of acute illness, long term health problems, permanent disability or terminal illness.
+As well as having a professional health care practitioner providing them with essential care, looking for disability insurance may also be important for the individual in being able to receive the right amount of money for any loss of wages during this time that they spend away from the workplace environment.
+Having access to home care could help to improve a person’s quality of life.
 There are many people are in demand of these homes, the age range can be from very young minors of the age of 5 all the way to 80 or even 90.
 Across the states people have been transferred to residential care homes across the country to accommodate for the rise in demand.
 The history of home health care stems from Public Health Nursing where public health nurses made home visits to promote health education and provide treatment as part of community outreach programs.
 Home health care does require the use of medical equipment in the home, which can be found at this website, which you shoud consider looking into if you’re in need of medical equipment for your home health care efforts.

 Today academic programs train nurses in home care and agencies place home health care nurses with ailing individuals and their families depending on the nurse’s experience and qualifications.